 Annual Discretionary Cash Bonuses - The Company's program also includes granting of discretionary annual cash bonuses reflecting the Company's and the individual executive's performance.
-Annual cash bonuses may be paid to named executive officers and other officers and executives to reflect the breadth of their expertise and responsibility, achievement of certain financial or strategic results and to make the cash component of compensation competitive with that of their peers at competing firms.
+Annual cash bonuses may be paid to named executive officers and other officers and executives to reflect the breadth of their expertise and responsibility, achievement of certain financial or strategic results and to make the cash component of compensation competitive with that of the Company's peers.
 The Company maintains broad discretion to vary overall cash compensation for a given year by varying the amount, if any, of such cash bonuses.
 These cash bonuses may reflect a material part of the named executive officers' overall compensation, with payments commensurate with the executive's position, responsibilities and individual and overall Company performance.
 Annual cash bonuses, if any, paid to the chief executive officer are determined and approved by the Compensation Committee.
-Annual cash bonuses paid to other named executive officers are calculated based on the chief executive officer's recommendation and approved by the Compensation Committee.
+Annual cash bonuses paid to other named executive officers are calculated based on the chief executive officer's recommendation.
 Annual cash bonuses are subject to the Compensation Committee's discretion to award bonuses greater or lower than the recommended amount if they deem it appropriate.
-In fiscal 2011, the Compensation Committee awarded discretionary cash bonuses for achievement of certain operational and financial objectives of \$37,000 to the general counsel and \$90,000 to the vice president, finance.
+Fiscal 2013, discretionary cash bonus awards consisted of \$100,000 to the chief financial officer, \$375,000 to senior vice president, Latin American operations, \$350,000 to the senior vice president, store development and facilities and \$55,000 to the general counsel.
+These bonuses, which are discretionary, reflected both the achievement of certain operational and financial objectives and the targeted compensation levels necessary to provide total compensation packages necessary to attract and retain executives in senior management roles.